keygen-sh/keygen-relay/SPEC.md

 There should be `licenses` and `nodes` tables.
 For claiming, I'd like to use `SELECT * FROM licenses WHERE node_id IS NULL FOR UPDATE SKIP LOCKED LIMIT 1` to atomically move a license from "unclaimed" to "claimed."
+(SQLite doesn't actually support `FOR UPDATE SKIP LOCKED` — since it's not needed AFAICT — so I'm just using this as an example.)

-Though I haven't fully fleshed out this behavior, so open to other approaches.
+I haven't fully fleshed out this behavior, so open to other approaches.

 What I'm thinking in terms of schema: